-How to upload contacts from PC to mobile phone
+How to transfer contacts to Windows PC

 Many users are using their Windows PC and they find themselves in need of backup or synchronize contacts externaly.
 For these purposes there is a simple solution PhoneCopy for Windows, which we've prepared this tutorial for.

 Next help and advices are on page How to

 How to start?